WuBoytH/The-WuBor-Patch/wubor-changelog/src/characters/smash4/rockman.md

 ### Normals

 #### Jabs - Mega Combination
-<ovhl>Since Mega Buster got moves to Neutral Special, Mega Man has a new set of jabs.</ovhl>
+<ovhl>Since Mega Buster got moved to Neutral Special, Mega Man has a new set of jabs.</ovhl>

 Jab 1: Rock Corkscrew <br>
 (Inner/Outer), if applicable